PaulHancock/MWA-fast-image-transients/README.md

 ## scripts and templates
 Templates for scripts are `bin/*.tmpl`, these are modified by the `bin/obs_*.sh` scripts and the completed script is then put in `queue/<obsid>_*.sh` and submitted to SLURM.

-## track_task.py
-Used by the following scripts to track the submission/start/finish/fail of each of the jobs.
-Not intended for use outside of these scripts.

-## process_grb.sh
-Usage: `process_grb.sh grbname`
-- grbname: The name of the GRB as per the database (eg, GRB110715A) which may differ from the official name due to lazyness in implementing the naming strategy.

-Currently:
-- download the calibrator data
-- make calibration solution
-- for each of the observations of this GRB:
-  - download, cotter and apply calibration solutions with `obs_dl.sh` (+ `chain.tmpl`)

-Eventually:
-- as above then
-- for each observation:
-  - image
-  - source find
-  - push images/catalogues to the `done` directory

-Do the above in a smart manner that will not process GRBs that are flagged as junk or broken.
-Start the processing at the required step by inspecting the db for previous jobs.
-Restart broken jobs.

 ### obs_asvo.sh
 Use the [ASVO-mwa](https://asvo.mwatelescope.org) service to do the cotter conversion